jimmoffitt/SnowBotDev/docs/tutorial.md

 ## Introduction <a id="intro" class="tall">&nbsp;</a>
 The purpose of this tutorial is to help developers get started with the Twitter Account Activity (AA) and Direct Message (DM) APIs.
 These APIs are used to build Twitter Direct Message *bots*, automated systems that respond to incoming Direct Messages.
 These automated communication tools can be designed to provide information, entertain, and engage in private conversations.
-To learn more about how bots have become common on the Twitter platfrom, see [HERE](https://marketing.twitter.com/na/en/insights/from-tvs-to-beertails-how-chatbots-help-brands-engage-consumers-on-twitter.html).
+To learn more about how bots have become common on the Twitter platform, see [HERE](https://marketing.twitter.com/na/en/insights/from-tvs-to-beertails-how-chatbots-help-brands-engage-consumers-on-twitter.html).

 These systems receive Account Activity webhook events from Twitter, process the received messages, and respond to the requester via the Direct Message API.

 + By integrating the Account Activity (AA) API you are developing a consumer of webhook events sent from Twitter.
 + By integrating the Direct Message (DM) API, you are building the private communication channel for your bot and its users.

 For this tutorial, we are going to build a *SnowBot*, a Twitter-based gateway for all kinds of snow-related information.
 With the SnowBot you can request weather and snow reports, look at snow photographs, find resources for deeper snow research, and get music playlists with weather and geographical themes.

 ---------------------
  ####  *If you want to check out the bot, send a Direct Message to [@SnowBotDev](https://twitter.com/messages/compose?recipient_id=906948460078698496)...*